SivaramakrishnanKN/DeepFake-Detection/README.md

 # DeepFake-Detection
 You can either run the main.py root directory of the project with the required arguments, or you can follow these steps to run only the parts required.

-1. Run `./LipExtraction.py` to extract the face from each frame and split the video into chunks of 1sec.
+1. Run `./LipExtraction.py <path to predictor> <path to detector> <input dataset> <output path>` to extract the face from each frame and split the video into chunks of 1sec and creates the list.txt.
-2. Run `./list_generator.py` to create the "list.txt" file.
-This list will contain the location of all videos upon which the lip reading features will be extracted.
-3. Run the following commands from ".Pipeline1/LipReading/models" -
+2. Run the following commands from ".Pipeline1/LipReading/models" -

 `wget http://www.robots.ox.ac.uk/~vgg/research/deep_lip_reading/models/lrs2_lip_model.zip && \
 unzip lrs2_lip_model.zip && \